 Here's the list of Jerkasses in Video Games.
-I had to hold your fucking hand all the way here, go read it yourself, dipshit.
+You needed someone to hold your fucking hand all the way here, go read it yourself, dipshit.
 Here's some broken bones to help you with your permanent retardedness, maybe it'll help you comprehend the words on this page.
-Do I have to spell the words out?
+What?
+Want them spelled out for you?

 One of Platinum the Trinity's personalities, Luna, is this meets Bratty Half-Pint.
 She's an extremely obnoxious girl who will stop at nothing, including pranks and insults, to get what she wants.
 At one point calling Ragna a pedophile, then suckering him into paying for an expensive meal.
 She's also quick to become jealous, especially when it comes to breasts, as well as 'clingy'; attacking Litchi for having a small, normal talk with Jubei, and for being bustier than Luna, with this kind of reasoning: "How dare you grow a pair of breasts before me!"
 Though, her interactions with Litchi afterwards heavily imply that part of the reason she's a jerk is because she's insecure.